redis/redis-doc/topics/sentinel.md

-don't need to configure a list of other Sentinel addresses in every Sentinel instance you run, as Sentinel uses the Redis instances Pub/Sub capabilities in order to discover the other Sentinels that are monitoring the same masters and slaves.
+don't need to configure a list of other Sentinel addresses in every Sentinel instance you run, as Sentinel uses the Redis instances Pub/Sub capabilities in order to discover the other Sentinels that are monitoring the same masters and replicas.

 This feature is implemented by sending *hello messages* into the channel named `__sentinel__:hello`.

-Similarly you don't need to configure what is the list of the slaves attached to a master, as Sentinel will auto discover this list querying Redis.
+Similarly you don't need to configure what is the list of the replicas attached to a master, as Sentinel will auto discover this list querying Redis.

-* Every Sentinel publishes a message to every monitored master and slave Pub/Sub channel `__sentinel__:hello`, every two seconds, announcing its presence with ip, port, runid.
+* Every Sentinel publishes a message to every monitored master and replica Pub/Sub channel `__sentinel__:hello`, every two seconds, announcing its presence with ip, port, runid.
-* Every Sentinel is subscribed to the Pub/Sub channel `__sentinel__:hello` of every master and slave, looking for unknown sentinels.
+* Every Sentinel is subscribed to the Pub/Sub channel `__sentinel__:hello` of every master and replica, looking for unknown sentinels.
 When new sentinels are detected, they are added as sentinels of this master.
 * Hello messages also include the full current configuration of the master.
 If the receiving Sentinel has a configuration for a given master which is older than the one received, it updates to the new configuration immediately.
 * Before adding a new sentinel to a master a Sentinel always checks if there is already a sentinel with the same runid or the same address (ip and port pair).
 In that case all the matching sentinels are removed, and the new added.